ValeriaeWasTaken/Material-UI-Reborn/README.md

 - General
    - PCT icon improved
    - Default Preset Reworked
-   - Minimal styles for certain bars added
+   - Minimal styles for certain bars added.
+From the orginal MUI addon created by mekoichi
 - Combat UI
    - Castbars should easier to see
    - Square job icons fixed and setting enabled